Skip to main content

 • Click the ellipsis next to the section heading and choose “re-link from Blackboard to here”.

 The links generated in these ways will continue to recognise student permissions and will open the whole list or a particular section.
-When a link is added correctly, it will appear with a page icon rather than a link icon.

 How can I export a copy of my reading list?